 Around here, children come first

-Whether you’re visiting one of our clinics or your child is receiving care at our hospital, everything we do, every decision we make, is for the most amazing people on earth.
+Whether you’re visiting one of our clinics, having a virtual care visit at home or your child is receiving care at our hospital, everything we do, every decision we make, is for the most amazing people on earth.

 Getting to Children’s Minnesota

-Understanding which location you need and how to get there are important steps in preparing for your visit to Children’s.
+Understanding which location you need and how to get there are important steps in preparing for your visit.